 Maximum: 50 points Points / year # of years Total

 Examination Committee 10

 Education & Residency Committee 10

 Credentials Committee 10

 Nomination Committee 3

 Appeal Committee (only in the event of an appeal) 10

 Board [] 10

 Chairmanship of a Committee 3

-Nationally recognized Buiatrics 2
+Nationally recognized Buiatrics Committee (max.

-Committee (max.
 15 points) 3

-The President and Vice-President are ex officio members of all committees, but may count points in one category only.
+Overall total ,

 A written confirmation of service indicating function and year must be provided for National Buiatric Committees.

-Relevant contribution to position papers by request of the Board
+Relevant contribution to position papers by request of the Board or third party organisation